wp-plugins/amr-clearskys-availability-modification-for-27/readme.txt

 == Version History ==

 = Version 1.1a =
+*   fixed the clearsksy file and directory references so css has no problems
+*   added strong to default css in config for booked class so will at least highlight if no css.
+*   tried to fix their feeds but it is not picking them up - if anyone wants to have a go st seeing why or is happy for to pay me - I'll look furthe.
+Also happy to add a form for adding properties if someone wants to contribute to that exercise.   mean while addd properties by updating the amr_props.php file - just add another line.

+= Version 1.1a =
 *   fixed to allow for wordpress in own directory, and relocated content directory